IIIF/api/source/registry/selectors/index.md

 }
 ```

-It can be used in the Presentation API as demonstrated in the section on [Rotation][prezi-rot].
+It can be used in the Presentation API as demonstrated in the section on [Rotation (Presentation 2.1)][prezi21-rot].
+For more information on using Selectors in IIIF, see the current [Presentation API 3 specification][prezi-api].

 ### 2.2 Point Selectors
 {: #point-selector}